wultra/powerauth-cmd-tool/docs/Home.md

 _Note: If a `--password` option is not provided, this method requires interactive console input of the password, in order to encrypt the knowledge related signature key._

 _Note: In version `2.x` the custom activations required a specific method called `create-custom`.
-Furthermore it was necessary to implement a custom endpoint for activations with custom attributes._
+Furthermore it was necessary to implement a custom endpoint for activations with custom logic._

 ### Send Encrypted Data to Server